Aetopia/Minimum-Framerate-Halo-Infinite/README.md

 # What is this repository about?
 I wanted to kind of document + research + see how the Minimum Framerate Option in Halo Infinite affects overall performance.

 ## What is Minimum Framerate?
-(DSR)
+(DRS)
-DSR or Dynamic Resolution Scaling is a feature in Halo Infinite which makes the game dynamically adjust the render resolution to hit said minimum framerate.
+DRS or Dynamic Resolution Scaling is a feature in Halo Infinite which makes the game dynamically adjust the render resolution to hit said minimum framerate.
-Its kind of a hit or miss, DSR can also induce stuttering due the resolution being adjusted constantly, if it is struggling to maintain the minimum framerate.
+Its kind of a hit or miss, DRS can also induce stuttering due the resolution being adjusted constantly, if it is struggling to maintain the minimum framerate.

-## Testing DSR
+## Testing DRS

 ### Let me go over the testing bench here:
 System: